-Ted Geier is Lecturer in American Studies at UC Davis and Faculty in Philosophy and in Comparative Religion & Humanities at Chico State University, where he teaches courses on Animal Studies, “The Meaning of Life,” global social justice issues, and in the general Philosophy curriculum including ethics.
+Since 2016, I have been Lecturer of American Studies, English, and Comparative Literature at UC Davis and, since 2019, Faculty in Philosophy and in Comparative Religion & Humanities at Chico State University, where I have taught courses on Animal Studies, “The Meaning of Life,” global social justice issues, Philosophy of Race, and in the general Philosophy curriculum including ethics.

-His American Studies teaching has recently focused especially on Food Studies and the development of industrial agriculture as an interspecies subjugation that traces concepts of “technology” from organized systems of oppression, labor management, and bodily restrictions to mechanized and “electrified” systems of production, exchange, and personalized consumption.
-In 2018-19, he was also Lecturer in English & Comparative Literature at UC Davis, teaching courses on Environment, Capitalism & Film; Eco Disney; Long 19th Century Literature; and Introduction to Literature.
-Additional teaching and research strengths include Critical Theory and World Literature & Cinema.
+My PhD. training, research, and teaching expertise is in Comparative Literature and Film.
+My American Studies teaching has focused especially on Food Studies and the development of industrial agriculture as an interspecies subjugation that traces concepts of “technology” from organized systems of oppression, labor management, and bodily restrictions to mechanized and “electrified” systems of production, exchange, and personalized consumption.
+In 2018-19, I was a Lecturer in English & Comparative Literature at UC Davis, teaching courses on Environment, Capitalism & Film; Eco Disney; Long 19th Century Literature; and Introduction to Literature.
+Additional teaching and research strengths include Critical Theory and World Literature.

-While still a graduate student at UC Davis, he founded the Cultures, Politics & Economics of the Nonhuman Research Cluster in the Davis Humanities Institute, which has since organized a major three-day conference, “All Things Great & Small,” and seminars and events with speakers and special guests including Claire Jean Kim, Julie Sze, Roberta Millstein, Bénédicte Boisseron, Zakiyyah Iman Jackson, Kendra Coulter, Drew Winter, Gillian Moise, and California State University system Philosophers Robert C. Jones, Jennifer Eagan, Andrew Fenton, and Matthew Calarco.
-In this role and in his faculty mentoring and TA supervision, conference participation, and other service roles, Geier seeks out opportunities to showcase graduate and undergraduate research and to build professionalization and publication outcomes for contingent as well as pre- and early-career scholars.
+While still a graduate student at UC Davis, I founded the Cultures, Politics & Economics of the Nonhuman Research Cluster in the Davis Humanities Institute, which organized a major three-day conference, “All Things Great & Small,” and seminars and events with speakers and special guests including Claire Jean Kim, Julie Sze, Roberta Millstein, Bénédicte Boisseron, Zakiyyah Iman Jackson, Kendra Coulter, Drew Winter, Gillian Moise, and California State University system Philosophers Robert C. Jones, Jennifer Eagan, Andrew Fenton, and Matthew Calarco.
+In this role and in my faculty mentoring and TA supervision, conference participation, and other service roles, I have sought opportunities to empower colleagues, to showcase graduate and undergraduate research, and to build professionalization and publication outcomes for contingent as well as pre- and early-career scholars.

-Geier’s publications to date include books on 19th-20th century literature, animals, and culture with Palgrave Macmillan (Kafka’s Nonhuman Form) and Edinburgh University Press (Meat Markets: The Cultural History of Bloody London– reviewed in Victorian Studies and Humanimalia); an edited issue and lead article for New Review of Film and Television Studies on Terrence Malick’s ecocinema; and other articles and chapters on eco studies, cinema, literature, and animals.
-Recent book review essays have appeared in Parallax and Configurations.
-His current projects include books on “Eco Disney” and the film Children of Men.
+My own publications to date reveal my literary studies and cinema background, as well as my cultural history interests.
+My books addressed 19th-20th century literature, animals, and culture with Palgrave Macmillan (Kafka’s Nonhuman Form) and Edinburgh University Press (Meat Markets: The Cultural History of Bloody London– reviewed in Victorian Studies, Literature and History, and Humanimalia); an edited issue and lead article for New Review of Film and Television Studies on Terrence Malick’s ecocinema; and other articles and chapters on eco studies, cinema, literature, and animals.
+My book review essays have appeared in Parallax and Configurations.
+My current projects include articles on pointless work in the Anthropocene and books on “Eco Disney” and the film Children of Men.